 Dropbox has allowed instant upload for iPhones for quite some time.
 While the Mac version isn't getting the exact same treatment, it is getting a new import tool for iPhoto users.
 You can also now choose to automatically save screenshots to your account whenever you take them, according to the Dropbox blog:

-If you're running iOS 7 on your iPhone or iPad, you no longer have to manually check for app updates and trigger the installs. iOS can take care of it for you with absolutely no effort on your part.
+If you're running iOS 7 or newer your iPhone or iPad, you no longer have to manually check for app updates and trigger the installs. iOS can take care of it for you with absolutely no effort on your part.
 Some of us, however, prefer controlling our updates and may not care for automatic app updates.